eyedeekay/ramp/README.md

     create a session
   4. Make gosam and sam3 configurable from files without adding clutter to their code
+  5. Be a useful underlying primitive for custom/application specific SAM interactions and a toolkit for developing new libraries
-  5. Have lots of examples and documentation
+  6. Have lots of examples and documentation